liferay/liferay-frontend-projects/css/how_to_name_the_files.md

 -   build
     -   main.scss
         ```scss
-        // this file contains the _blog.scss + text-editor.scss styles
+        // this file contains the _blog.scss + _text_editor.scss styles
         ```

 **HTML Use**

--   module-main.html
+-   module_main.html
     ```html
     <link rel="stylesheet" href="main.css" />
     ```

 ## 2. User friendly names

-Sometimes we need a composed name for our files, example: \_text-editor.scss, \_button-style.scss, \_card-image.scss
+Sometimes we need a composed name for our files but it can be a little confusing to decide for the best one, so we defined a few simple rules:

-The convention defined by Clay and Bootstrap is to use a single `-` hyphen character to create a separation between the words, lowercase Unicode characters to write the names, and the `_` underscore character mentioned in the previous section
+-   the name must use lowercase Unicode characters
+-   use the `_` underscore character at the beginning of the name as mentioned in the previous section

-To simplify the syncronization process between the frameworks we decided to extend the same pattern to all our projects
+-   if the file goes in `Portal` use the `_` underscore character between the words
+-   if the file goes in `Clay` use a single `-` hyphen character between the words

 So, don't use:

--   \_text_editor.scss
 -   \_textEditor.scss
 -   \_text.editor.scss
 -   \_Text-Editor.scss

 But, use:

+-   \_text`_`editor.scss in `Portal`
--   \_text-editor.scss
+-   \_text`-`editor.scss in `Clay`

 Sometimes the name could be more complex:

 > We need a css file for the button of the card component of the sidebar template of the theme Fjord

-Generally we have the directories that help us to create the right separation
+Generally we have directories that create the right separation and we don't need to worry about it

 > theme>template>component>part